shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 “Goodnight!”
 They howled back.

 The wolf siblings went to sleep, but something was keeping Ersatzica awake.
 She tossed and turned as she lay in bed.
 Something felt off.
 Was it her tail?
 No, her wolf tail was full and fluffy like usual.
 She brought it up between her legs and hugged it.
 Was it her face?
 She rubbed a paw around her face.
 No, wasn't that.
 After laying still for a second, her stomach skin seemed to peel up, like a huge blister.
-That was it.
-Something didn't feel right about her skin.
+She rubbed her belly.
+It was physically normal, but something didn't feel right about it.
+It was her skin.
 It was like she was wearing a sweaty shirt, tightly wrapped around her skin, clinging to it.
 Must be a lingering effect of the transformation.
 She'd have to catalogue it as a side effect tomorrow.
 Now that she knew what it was, she breathed a sigh of relief.
 She tried to ignore it and go to sleep.

 # Chapter 4 - Training